-The landscape is structured into three main areas: the primary open land of Storey's Field and the Western Edge, and the green 'fingers' into the development which perform a drainage function arrose the size.
+The landscape is structured into three main areas: the primary open land of Storey's Field and the Western Edge, and the green 'fingers' into the development which perform a drainage function across the site.

 The structure for the development is flexible to respond to design interpretation within the future architectural framework and design guidelines.